Shresthutk/python-pptx/README.md

 ## Issue Fixed

-**Fixed issue with Python 3.10+ - "AttributeError: module 'collections' has no attribute 'abc'"** Function to replace any shape with a picture
+**Fixed issue with Python 3.10+ - "AttributeError: module 'collections' has no attribute 'abc'"**

 A typical use would be generating a customized PowerPoint presentation from database content, downloadable by clicking a link in a web application.